 It may not be the best island choice for young families, unless you’re all divers, snorkelers and vacationers looking for peaceful respite.
 Very few beaches line Bonaire’s coast, but it’s surrounded by protected coral reefs and amazing underwater beauty.
 We chose to stay at Harbour Village because it’s located on one of the island’s few sandy coastal sections.

 Bonaire features some attractions, such as the donkey sanctuary, Cadushy Distillery and national flamingo park.
 But we seldom explored the island because we were too busy playing in the ocean and over reefs.

-We love the pristine waters and uncluttered coastline of this Virgin Island.
+Its pristine waters and uncluttered coastline make this one of our favorite Caribbean islands.
 It’s more laid-back than most Caribbean destinations.
 The Fort Christian Brew Pub serves local Hammerhead Pale Ale and Blackbeard’s Red Ale, so wet your whistle there.